Want to see what our clients think about this trip? Check out our most recent tropical birding trip client testimonials.

 Tropical Birding Trip Prices

 The cost of the Belize trip alone is $ 2950.00.
 Including Tikal Guatemala, the field trip is $ 3790.00.
 Minimum of 4 participants for the trip to go.
 Covered are lodging, meals, transportation, fuel, airport pick-up & drop off, National Park entrance fees and field guides.
 Not covered are airfares, alcoholic beverages, and food not provided by the lodges.
 Gratuities are optional.
 A $1,880.00 deposit is required upon registration.
-The balance is due January 20th, 2021.
-If you cancel after the balance is paid you can roll this into a guest account for a future YBT field trip of your choice within 16 months.
+The balance is due January 20th, 2022.
+If you must cancel after the balance is paid, you can roll this into a guest account for a future YBT field trip of your choice within 16 months.
 Every effort will be made to find a suitable replacement.

 Please contact Rich with questions and support in airline reservations.